Content creation for online stores looks simple on the surface. Add a product, write a caption, post a photo, go live.

 A product brief can power a product detail page (PDP), a carousel, and a short video without duplication.

 In this setup, repetition is intentional.
 SEO elements, image metadata, and accessibility are planned early.
-Publishing is not an afterthought; it is the final step of a known sequence.
+Publishing is not an afterthought, but the final step of a known sequence.

 Compare: